X

 Can ChatGPT generate images?

-Yes, ChatGPT can generate images, but only for ChatGPT Plus subscribers.
+Yes, ChatGPT can generate images using DALL-E 3, but only for ChatGPT Plus subscribers.
 Since OpenAI discontinued DALL-E 2 in February 2024, the only way to access its most advanced AI image generator, DALL-E 3, through OpenAI's offerings is via its chatbot and ChatGPT Plus subscription.

 Also: DALL-E adds new ways to edit and create AI-generated images.
 Learn how to use it

-Microsoft's Copilot offers image generation, which is also powered by DALL-E 3, in its chatbot for free.
-This is a great alternative if you don't want to shell out the money for ChatGPT Plus.
+Microsoft's Copilot offers free image generation, also powered by DALL-E 3, in its chatbot.
+This is a great alternative if you don't want to pay for ChatGPT Plus but want high-quality image outputs.

 How does ChatGPT work?